301 S Alfred St

 Alexandria, VA 22314

-This heritage site is a part of the Road to Freedom tour guide.
-The Guide showcases sites integral to the Black experience during the Civil War era.
-Learn more about the free app here.
+This heritage site is a part of the American Battlefield Trust's Road to Freedom Tour Guide app, which showcases sites integral to the Black experience during the Civil War era.
+Download the FREE app now.

 The Alfred Street Baptist Church is home to the oldest African American congregation in Alexandria, dating to the early 19th century.
 It has served as a prominent religious, educational, and cultural institution.
 In 1818, the congregation, then known as the Colored Baptist Society, began worship services here in the midst of the Bottoms, a free black neighborhood.
 By 1820 the church created its educational branch, providing religious and secular opportunities for both black children and adults.
 In 1855, free black craftsmen probably designed and built the brick church.
 Alterations to the building occurred in the 1880s and in 1994 the church constructed a new sanctuary.